doonze/EmbyUpdate/README.md

 ```
 sudo ./embyupdate.py
 ```
-Needs sudo to be able to install packages and Stop/Start the server if needed
+Needs sudo to be able to install packages and Stop/Start the server if needed.
+You can of course leave off the sudo if your already root.

 ### **I however suggest running it as a cron job as root.**